Clastify logo

 Neurons are specialised signalling cells

-A neuron is a cell of the nervous system that carries information as electrical impulses along projections from its cell body.
-At cell level, this answers the guiding question: neurons generate and move electrical signals because their membranes maintain ion gradients, then change membrane voltage rapidly.
+A neuron is a nervous system cell that sends information as electrical impulses along projections from its cell body.
+At the cell level, this answers the guiding question: neurons generate and move electrical signals because their membranes maintain ion gradients, then rapidly change membrane voltage.

 A nerve impulse is an electrical signal that travels along a neuron when the distribution of charged ions changes across the plasma membrane.
-It’s electrical, but not in the way a wire is electrical; electrons are not flowing along the cell.
-In neurons, the moving charged particles are mainly ions.
+It is electrical, but not in the way a wire is electrical.
+Electrons are not flowing along the cell; in neurons, the moving charged particles are mainly ions.

 Image

-Here, structure fits function neatly.
-Dendrites give the neuron a large receiving surface, while the axon forms a long conducting pathway.
-The cell body keeps the living cell running and supports both.
-So the neuron’s shape is not decorative — it is the form needed for rapid communication between distant parts of an animal body.
+Here, structure fits function very neatly.
+Dendrites give the neuron a large receiving surface, the axon gives it a long conducting pathway, and the cell body keeps the living cell running so both can work.
+The neuron’s shape is not just decorative — it is the form needed for rapid communication between distant parts of an animal body.

 Membrane potential and polarization

-A membrane potential is the voltage difference across a plasma membrane, produced because charged particles are not distributed equally on the two sides.
+A membrane potential is a voltage difference across a plasma membrane, caused by charged particles being distributed unequally on the two sides.
 In neurons, the inside of the membrane is usually negative compared with the outside.

 Membrane polarization describes a membrane when its two sides have different net charges.
 A resting neuron is polarized: the cytoplasm just inside the axon membrane is more negative than the extracellular fluid.